Agree Christmas arrangements for children now

 Christmas is a magical time of the year for children.
 There is the anticipation of the presents they may receive, the relief of having a few weeks off school and the excitement of seeing friends and family.
 The hopes of what Christmas may bring are no different for the children of parents who have divorced or separated yet lingering there in the background will be the worry of who they are going to spend Christmas with and whether the parent who misses out will be alright.

-To make sure your child has a wonderful and stress-free Christmas this year, Michelle Uppal, family law expert with Miles & Partners Solicitors in the City of London offer some useful tips to estranged parents trying to agree arrangements for their children over the festive period.
+To make sure your child has a wonderful and stress-free Christmas this year, Linda Pope, family law expert with Miles & Partners Solicitors in the City of London offer some useful tips to estranged parents trying to agree arrangements for their children over the festive period.

 1. Plan ahead